Who Are the UFC Commentators? | Simply Explained

 After winning the title, he would fight several more times prior to retiring and beginning his commentating career, full-time.

-Additionally, he's known for being one of the toughest fighters to ever fight due to his resilience as well as shockingly fighting with only one good eye!
+He's also known for being one of the toughest fighters to ever fight due to his resilience, as well as shockingly fighting with only one good eye.

 One of the greatest Mixed Martial Artists of all time, 'DC' has fought and become champion in both the Light Heavyweight division, and heavyweight division in the UFC (and Strikeforce).

 He is one of the only 'Double Champs' or 'Champ Champ' in UFC history.

 In his fighting career, he has had feuds with Jon Jones and Stipe Miocic, and these two fighters were the only ones who were ever able to hand him losses.